Lodge Grass, Montana: Gateway to Crow Country Adventure

 Notable People & Pop Culture

-- Joe Medicine Crow – Crow tribal historian, author, Medal of Freedom recipient, WWII hero
+- Joe Medicine Crow – Renowned Crow tribal historian, author, and Presidential Medal of Freedom recipient who documented the tribe's history and served as a World War II hero

-- Kevin Red Star – Celebrated Native American artist depicting Crow culture
+- Kevin Red Star – Celebrated Native American artist whose vibrant paintings depicting Crow culture have been exhibited in prestigious galleries worldwide

-- Little Bighorn Battlefield – Featured in documentaries and films about Custer's Last Stand
+- Little Bighorn Battlefield – While not a film itself, this nearby historical site has been featured in numerous documentaries and historical films about Custer's Last Stand, including "Son of the Morning Star"

 Top Things to Do in Lodge Grass

-- ✧ Little Bighorn Battlefield National Monument – Walk the historic 1876 battle site
+- ✧ Little Bighorn Battlefield National Monument – Walk the grounds where the famous 1876 battle between Lt.
+Col. George Custer's 7th Cavalry and Lakota-Sioux warriors took place, just a short drive from town

-- ✧ Crow Fair and Rodeo – One of the largest Native American gatherings in the nation (August)
+- ✧ Crow Fair and Rodeo – Experience one of the largest Native American cultural gatherings in the nation, featuring traditional dancing, rodeo events, and the colorful Parade of Teepees (seasonal)

 Local Industry & Economy